laravel/docs/testing.md

 When running tests via `phpunit`, Laravel will automatically set the configuration environment to `testing` because of the environment variables defined in the `phpunit.xml` file.
 Laravel also automatically configures the session and cache to the `array` driver while testing, meaning no session or cache data will be persisted while testing.

+You may also create a `.env.testing` file.
+This file will override the `.env` file when running PHPUnit tests or executing Artisan commands with the `--env=testing` option.

 You are free to define other testing environment configuration values as necessary.
 The `testing` environment variables may be configured in the `phpunit.xml` file, but make sure to clear your configuration cache using the `config:clear` Artisan command before running your tests!

 <a name="creating-and-running-tests"></a>